Alternative to Meds Center provides Fentanyl withdrawal treatment that doesn’t just substitute one addictive drug for another.

 Stiff or rigid muscles, twitching muscles, loss of balance or coordination

 Fentanyl is a pain medication designed for use in specific types of scenarios:

 As a potent pain reliever where rapid relief is necessary for severe pain

 When morphine or other opioids no longer work for chronic pain

 In cancer patients over the age of 18 who are opioid-tolerant

 Recreational use to bring about feelings of euphoria and relaxation

 Fentanyl, when used for recreational purposes, is commonly mixed with other opiates or illicit substances.
 Mixing alcohol or any other depressant drug significantly compounds the likelihood of overdose and fatality as it compromises the central nervous system.
-Because of the effects on the respiratory system and heart, and the unknowns related to drugs manufactured through the underground and sold on the street, the risk for injury and death due to overdose is exceptionally high.1
+Because of the effects on the respiratory system and heart, and the unknowns related to drugs manufactured in illegal labs and sold on the street, the risk for injury and death due to overdose is exceptionally high.

-Many deaths from fentanyl occur in first time users, or those using for only a short time, as they are unaware of the drug’s powerful depressant effects.
-However, drug use comes with risk.
+Many deaths from fentanyl occur in first-time users, or those using it for only a short time, as they are unaware of the drug’s powerful depressant effects.
+Illicit drug use comes with many risks.
 For example, there is no way of knowing whether heroin purchased contains fentanyl, knowing its strength or concentration, or if fentanyl is present as a lacing agent.
 Fentanyl pills often come from unregulated labs.
-Apart from the deaths due to overdose from pure fentanyl, a high percentage of fentanyl deaths are traced to the dangerous additive effects from laced heroin or when combined with other drugs.
+Apart from the deaths due to overdose from pure fentanyl, a high percentage of fentanyl deaths are traced to the dangerous additive effects of laced heroin or when combined with other drugs.

 Fentanyl Alternative Names and Slang